 Anja Manuel Biography

 Ms. Manuel is Co-Founder and Partner along with former Secretary of State Condoleezza Rice, former National Security Advisor Stephen Hadley and former Secretary of Defense Robert Gates, in RiceHadleyGates LLC, a strategic consulting firm.
-The firm assists CEOs and senior executives at major companies – many of them in Silicon Valley – to expand their businesses and meet regulatory challenges in key international markets including China, Europe, India, Russia, Latin America, and the Middle East.
+The firm assists CEOs and senior executives at major companies – many of them headquartered in California — to export, expand their businesses, and meet regulatory challenges in key emerging markets such as China, India, Latin America, and the Middle East.

-From 2005 to 2007, she served as Special Assistant to Under-Secretary for Political Affairs Nicholas Burns at the U.S. Department of State.
-In this role, Ms. Manuel had responsibility for South Asia Policy, all Congressional outreach, and legal matters.
+From 2005 to 2007, Anja Manuel served as Special Assistant to Under-Secretary for Political Affairs Nicholas Burns at the U.S. Department of State.
+In this role, Ms. Manuel had responsibility for South Asia Policy, Congressional outreach and legal matters.
 She was part of the negotiating team for the U.S.-India civilian nuclear accord, helped to secure passage of the accord in the U.S. Congress, and was extensively involved in developing U.S. policy toward Afghanistan and Pakistan.

 Ms. Manuel started her career in the investment banking division of Salomon Brothers, working on German and Eastern European mergers and privatizations.

 She graduated cum laude from Harvard Law School, and holds a BA and MA degree with distinction from Stanford University.

 Ms. Manuel serves on several corporate and non-profit boards and advisory boards, including Overseas Shipping Group, Inc. (NYSE listed), Ripple Labs Inc., Flexport Inc., Center for a New American Security, the Crown Prince of Bahrain, the American Ditchley Foundation, and Governor Brown’s California Export Council.